deependhulla/it-monitoring-debian12/README.md

 # monitoring-vm-setup
-Monitoring VM Setup with Zabbix and More
+Monitoring VM Setup with Zabbix with InfluxDB2  + Grafana for ProxmoxVE Cluster